 This viewpoint can still work if you want to cut back on your holiday spending, because if you're just trying to show someone that you care, presents don't need to be expensive or even particularly useful.

 But if you're the receiver, would you really want another scarf to add to your scarf pile?
 Or would you rather get a shopping gift card that you can use to buy something other than a scarf?

 This is why "thoughtful" and "affordable" gift-giving doesn't work: because it always comes back to the dollar value and genuine usefulness of the gift.

 No matter how many articles warn people to spend less at the holidays, there will always be those who are obsessed with giving and those who get a high from the act of unboxing even the most worthless of Christmas presents.

 The real point here is not to criticize the act and idea of gift-giving, but of the (not so) smart way we tend to give presents.

 So, how can we give better gifts that will have a more economical value both for the giver and the lucky recipient?
-Here are a few pointers.
+Here are a few pointers:

-- Choose who gets gifts - Not all forms of gift-giving are voluntary.
+Not all forms of gift-giving are voluntary.
 When we think or feel that we're obligated to give gifts to certain people during the holidays, we end up spending money on presents that may have little value to the receiver, just to fulfill a social obligation.